Update: ‘Xpeng developing new platforms’ and ‘XPILOT 4.0’ sections updated.

 Last month, delivery of P7 actually surpassed that of Audi A4.
 So that says a lot about our capability of entering the premium market.
 In the future, we target the even higher price range, at about RMB 400,000 to RMB 500,000 (USD 63,000 to USD 79,000) even.He Xiaopeng, Co-Founder and CEO, Xpeng Motors (Q2 2021 earnings conference call, August 2021)

-Xpeng developing a new platform
+Xpeng developing two new platforms

-Xpeng Motors’ fourth model will be an SUV (possibly Xpeng G7) inspired by the P7, with which it will share the company’s Edward platform.
-Here, the wheelbase will measure between 2,800 and 3,100 mm.
-Brian Gu, Vice Chairman and President, Xpeng Motors, talked about the company’s upcoming products after this SUV.
-He said that the fifth and sixth Xpeng EV models will sit on a new platform developed for mid- to high-end products and both left-hand drive and right-hand drive markets.
+The G9 is Xpeng Motors’ fourth model, and it’s an SUV inspired by the P7, with which it shares the company’s Edward platform.
+During the Q2 2021 earnings conference call, Brian Gu, Vice Chairman and President, Xpeng Motors, talked about the company’s upcoming products after this SUV.
+He said that the fifth and sixth Xpeng EV models would sit on a new platform developed for mid- to high-end products and both left-hand drive and right-hand drive markets.

-The fourth Xpeng EV due in 2022, and maybe even the fifth and sixth Xpeng EVs, could have a low-end battery pack option with LFP cells in addition to one or two premium battery pack option(s) with NMC cells.
-More than 20% of the G3 and P7 models Xpeng Motors sells are in their LFP configurations.
+The Xpeng G9, and maybe the fifth and sixth Xpeng EVs that are to follow it could have a low-end battery pack option with LFP cells in addition to premium battery pack options with NMC cells.
+More than 20% of the G3 and P7 models are sold in the LFP configurations.